prnvbn/go-blockchain/README.md

 2. `getbalance -address ADDRESS` gets the balance for a given address
 3. `createblockchain -address ADDRESS` creates a blockchain
 4. `send -from FROM -to TO -amount -AMOUNT` makes a transaction
+5. `createwallet` - Creates a new Wallet
+6. `listaddresses` - Lists the addresses in our wallet file

 ## Demo
 I am assuming you have go properly installed on your machine.